Escalating Mideast violence bears hallmarks of 2014 Gaza war

 Just after daybreak Wednesday, Israel unleashed dozens of airstrikes in the course of a few minutes, targeting police and security installations, witnesses said.
 A wall of dark gray smoke rose over Gaza City.
 The Hamas-run Interior Ministry said airstrikes destroyed the central police headquarters in Gaza City, a compound with several buildings.

-The death toll in Gaza rose to 35 Palestinians, including 12 children and three women, according to the Health Ministry.
-Some 233 people were wounded.
-Five Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.
+The death toll in Gaza rose to 43 Palestinians, including 13 children and three women, according to the Health Ministry.
+Nearly 300 people have been wounded, including 86 children and 39 women.
+Six Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.

+An Associated Press journalist at a hospital in Gaza City saw five dead and seven wounded, including women, from an Israeli airstrike that hit a car in the city.

+Meanwhile, Gaza militants fired an anti-tank missile across the border, killing an Israeli and wounding two others, who were evacuated under fire, according to Eli Bein, head of the Magen David Adom emergency service.
+It was not immediately clear if they were soldiers or civilians.

 The Israeli military said militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
 The military said it also shot down a drone that entered Israel from Gaza.
 Lt.
 Col. Jonathan Conricus, a military spokesman, said two infantry brigades were sent to the area, indicating preparations for a possible ground invasion.